A review of the Four Seasons Hotel at the Surf Club in Surfside, Florida

 I took quite a few photos so I could share this room in all its glory and I don’t really have much to add.
 All the details were considered – yes there were plugs everywhere and by the bed.
 The working area was really spacious and had the most beautiful room.
 There was also a sitting area.

 Everything was in perfect working order.
 The room felt spacious too.
 There was an incredible amount of storage (and for 2 girls spending 4 days here, the closet space was really appreciated).

-I could actually work the tablet with the in-room controls.
-I did not turn on the TV because I never do.
-I was able to open and close the electric shutters (may be worth having a look at my Instagram Stories as you may never forget it – I most certainly won’t).
+I could actually work the tablet with the in-room controls and was able to open and close the electric shutters (may be worth having a look at my Instagram Stories as you may never forget it – I most certainly won’t).